Picovoice/rhino/README.md

 }
 ```

-When done be sure to release the resources acquired.
+When done, remember to release the resources acquired.

 ```c
 pv_rhino_delete(rhino);